Aadarsh-Mane/Football_Api/README.md

-Contributing
+# Contributing
 Contributions are welcome!
-If you'd like to contribute to this project, please follow our Contributing Guidelines.
+If you'd like to contribute to this project.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-This revised README reflects that your API is hosted on RapidAPI Hub and provides clear instructions on how users can access and authenticate with the API using their RapidAPI key.
-Please replace "your-rapidapi-key" with actual keys and URLs as needed.